jinja2cpp/jinja2cpp.github.io/index.md

 # Getting started

-In order to use Jinja2Cpp in your project you have to:
+## How to get Jinja2Cpp

+Get the latest Conan.io package: [
+jinja2cpp/0.9.1@Manu343726/testing](https://bintray.com/manu343726/conan-packages/jinja2cpp%3AManu343726/0.9.1%3Atesting)

+Or download the latest release: [Release 0.9.1](https://github.com/flexferrum/Jinja2Cpp/releases/latest)

+Or:
-* Clone the Jinja2Cpp repository
+* Clone the Jinja2Cpp [repository](https://github.com/flexferrum/Jinja2Cpp)
-* Build it according with the instructions
+* Build it according with the [instructions](#build-and-install)
 * Link to your project.

+## The basic example

 Usage of Jinja2Cpp in the code is pretty simple:
 1. Declare the jinja2::Template object: